BoyoLabs/LabLog/README.md

 I have gone on to update my GitHub significantly.
 I am consolidating my CDL frameoworks into one repo with what they do as an explanation.
 This way, I can consolidate my repos into their goals and the projects will be individuals within there rather than having an individual repo per project.
 I am doing this because I plan on using my GitHub as, effectively, my lab.
 Or rather, the documentation for my lab.
 There will be a repo for 3d design/printing as well as hardware and mobile projects.
 But I will create those as I move forward. *update: I have them consolidated into CDL frameworks, DevBlog and WebApps as my main repos.
 If I choose to delve into something like pythong again, I will, but have no intentions at this time.
 The 3d design/printing one will come when I decide to publish my first item*

+I have been thinking about what other CDL frameworks I would want to make, and for right now, I think I am actually pretty okay just working on my chessData one.
+I don't want to jump from idea to idea too quickly.

 ---

 __*11/2/25*__